 Next month we will showcase stories and updates from the Academy as our entrepreneurs connect, collaborate, and empower themselves and their organizations.

-Amanda Brinkman is the founder of Google Ghost, an online platform that makes and sells responsibly produced goods for and by women.
+Amanda Brinkman is the founder of Shrill Society an online platform that makes and sells responsibly produced goods for and by women.
 Their products are created in ethical working conditions, which means no sweatshops, domestic production, and recyclable shipping materials.
 Their mission is to expand women’s significant contributions to our shared history and shape how young women tell their stories in the future.

 Amy Kaherl is the founder of Detroit SOUP, a micro-grant dinner celebrating and supporting creative projects in Detroit.
 While they eat, attendees listen to presentations about social impact initiatives.
 Then they vote on which project they think will benefit the city most and their donations get pooled together and given to one initiative.
 Winners come back to a future SOUP dinner to report their project’s progress.

 As of 2016, SOUP events have hosted over 150 dinners, and raised $130,000 that has gone directly to community projects.

 Brittany Young is the founder of B-360, a community partnership dedicated to changing the perception of engineers and dirt bike riders by creating an avenue for students to learn about science, tech and engineering.

 B-360 uses dirt bike culture as a platform to repair and build relationships in the community, uncover new and different career opportunities, give and enhance career skills, advocate, provide safe spaces, and leverage the STEM gap and uniting all of Baltimore in a safe and fun way.